Consensys/doc.goquorum/docs/configure-and-manage/configure/use-configuration-file.md

 ---
+title: Use a configuration file
 description: Using the GoQuorum configuration file
+sidebar_position: 3
 ---

 # Using the GoQuorum configuration file

 You can specify [command line options](../../reference/cli-syntax.md) in a TOML configuration file.

 To do this, specify your options on the command line, and use the `dumpconfig` command to print the options into a new TOML configuration file.

 === "Syntax"